PKU-YuanGroup/Open-Sora-Plan/README.md

 ```

 #### For video
-The format of image annotation file is as follows.
+The format of video annotation file is as follows.
+More details refer to [HF dataset](https://huggingface.co/datasets/LanguageBind/Open-Sora-Plan-v1.2.0).
 ```
 [
   {